Drought

 • Droughts create conditions that threaten human health.
 Examples include degraded drinking water quality, air pollution from wildfires and dust storms, and increased exposures to the fungus that causes Valley Fever and to toxins produced by harmful algal blooms.

-• Droughts lead to a wide range of ecological impacts, such as widespread tree deaths, larger wildfires, threatened fish populations
+• Droughts produce a range of ecological impacts, such as widespread tree deaths, increased wildfire activity, impaired surface water quality, and threats to fish and other aquatic populations.

 What factors influence this indicator?

-• Warming temperatures and periods of low precipitation, both attributable to climate change, have increased the likelihood of extreme droughts in the state.
-Geography and local climate patterns determine regional variations in the extent and severity of droughts.
+• Warming temperatures and periods of low precipitation have increased the likelihood of extreme droughts in the state.
+Local climate patterns and water availability determine regional variations in the extent and severity of droughts.

 On June 03, 2021, low water levels at Beals Point Recreation Area at Folsom Lake in Sacramento exposed huge open spaces, which are underwater during normal water conditions.